PulseBeat02/MurderRun/README.md

 which can be used in combination to try and win.
 This game was also inspired by SSundee's "Murder Run" series on YouTube.

-## Commands
-`/murder gui`: Allows the player to manage lobbies, arenas, and games.
-Users are able to create and configure existing lobbies and arenas through this menu.
-They are also able to start games and invite players through this user-interface.

 ## Configuration
 Every-single message of this plugin is configurable inside the `/locale/murderrun_en.properties` file.
 This includes user-interface message components as well!
 You are also able to tweak any specific game settings by